haodong0518/haodong0518.github.io/_posts/2023-05-10-capstone-project.md

 2. Must be able to measure the position/rotation of a 1.5’-2’ diameter motor shaft
 3. Must have an accuracy of at least ±75°
 4. No wires connected to any shaft-mounted components
-5. Desired maximum operating conditions:
+5. Desired maximum operating conditions
 :  a.
 Temperature: 200°C
 :  b.
 Altitude: 25,000 ft
 :  c.
 Rotation Speed: 20,000 rpm